 - SPICT™ has 6 general indicators of deteriorating health and increasing needs that occur in many advanced illnesses.
-People identified for assessment usually have 2 or more general indicators but use your own judgement to decide if you think this person could benefit from further assessment even if they just have one of these indicators.
+People identified with SPICT™ usually have 2 or more general indicators, but use your own judgement to decide if you think this person could benefit from assessment and care planning even if they only have one of the general indicators.

-- The general indicators can be used alone to prompt an assessment or combined with looking for evidence-based, indicators of individual advanced conditions outlined in the SPICT.
+- The general indicators can be used alone to prompt an assessment or combined with looking for the evidence-based indicators of advanced conditions outlined in SPICT™.